Outdoor First Aid (NGB recognised)

-A highly practical first aid course delivered by people who have been there and done it, and not just bought the T-shirt!
+A highly practical outdoor first aid course delivered by people who have been there, and still are there, and doing it, and not just bought the T-shirt!

 This course is recognised by Mountain Training, British Canoeing, RYA and many other governing bodies as fulfilling the requirements for Outdoor First Aid.

 Lowland Leaders, Hill and Moorland Leaders, Mountain Leaders, Rock Climbing Instructors, Mountaineering and Climbing Instructors, DofE leaders, Forest School Leaders, Local Cave Leaders, HF holiday leaders, Canoe & kayak Instructors, Mountain Bike leaders, tree surgeons the list could go on…

 Basically, anyone who works and plays in the outdoors and needs a 16hr Outdoor First Aid qualification.

 Practical first aid training delivered by highly experienced tutors who are either Paramedics or experienced Mountain Rescuers.

 First aid in the outdoors is about doing the basics quickly and thoroughly and not how much equipment you carry (although we do cover first aid kits!).